Photo credit: Dara Munnis

 Buses To Concerts are also running a service from Belfast, with pick-ups in Lisburn, Banbridge and Newry.
 The buses leave Belfast at 12pm each day of the festival, and they leave 30 minutes after the end of each day’s concert.
 Book here.

-There will be a taxi pick-up area at Supervalu on Ballinteer Ave.
-That’s around 20 minutes by foot from the Grange Park entrance.
+There will be a taxi pick-up area at Supervalu on Ballinteer Ave which is around 20 minutes by foot from the Grange Park entrance.

-Traffic will be very heavy in the area so if you do decide to drive, Gardaí advise you to leave at least three extra hours’ travel time to and from the venue.
-Parking is available in Marlay Park from 12:30pm.
+Traffic will be very heavy in the area so if you do decide to drive, Gardaí advise you to give yourself at least three extra hours travel time to and from the venue.
+Parking is available off College Rd in Marlay Park from 12:30pm.
 Here are the best routes: